rufig/spf/docs/intro.en.md

 	10 CELLS -- arr
 	CONSTANT struct

-The words `flag`, `field` è `arr` will add their offset to the address on the stack when executed. and the `struct` constant contains the size of the whole structure.
+The words `flag`, `field` and `arr` will add their offset to the address on the stack when executed.
+And the `struct` constant contains the size of the whole record.
 Consider:

-    struct ALLOCATE THROW TO s \ requested memory from heap for the single struct instance 1 s flag Ñ!
+    struct ALLOCATE THROW TO s \ requested memory from heap for the single struct instance 1 s flag C!
 10 s field ! \ set the struct fields' values s arr 10 CELLS DUMP \ output the contents of the array in struct s FREE THROW \ free memory